meindlm97/ClimXtract/README.md

-# ClimXtract: A Python Toolkit for Standardizing High-Resolution Climate Datasets for Austria
+# ClimXtract: A Python Toolkit for Standardizing High-Resolution Climate Datasets on Regional Domains

 ClimXtract provides a modular pipeline for preparing high-resolution climate datasets for regional analysis.
 Its three capabilities are **downloading**, **regridding**, and **masking**, all designed to support interoperability and reproducability.
 Although the toolkit is designed with Austria and ÖKS15 in mind, all components can be configured to work with any user-defined target grid.